fabio-teichmann/cep-1-simple-app/README.md

 > [!IMPORTANT]
 > For the purpose of this project, I will implement a version of all three, designs 1, 2 and 3.
 I hope to gain relevant experience dealing with high availability and scalability in a fairly simple overall project.

-For each design I include a **cost estimation** (using the [AWS Pricing Calculator](https://calculator.aws/#/)) for refion Frankfurt as a reference.
+For each design I include a **cost estimation** (using the [AWS Pricing Calculator](https://calculator.aws/#/)) for _region Frankfurt_ as a reference.
 The price point of a design might well impact a decision to realize the architecture or rather pivot to a different setup.

-> [!INFO]
+> [!NOTE]
 > Most components/services in the 3 designs fall under the free-tier.
-The cost estimates will be a reference for a life system.
+The cost estimates will be a reference for a live system.

 ### Basic design